nickmvincent/cmpt419_spring2025/syllabus.md

 # Syllabus: CMPT 419 D200, Nicholas Vincent, Spring 2025

 ## Lectures and Office Hours

 Classes are on Tuesday/Thursday.
 See go.sfu.ca for exact location and time.

 We will have office hours for an hour after class starting Week 2.
 Location TBA.

-We will have additional office hours by appointment and popular demand.
+We will have additional office hours by appointment and/or popular demand.

 ## General structure of our "lecture" time: